What does it mean for mail to be “lost”?

 It can be a gamble, but if you’re diligent and have an eye for a deal, you might be able to turn lost mail into cash as a reseller.

 Even if you can’t get to Atlanta, you might be in luck.
-The U.S. Postal Services appears to be cutting out the middlemen in some cases and auctioning items directly from eBay.
+The U.S. Postal Service appears to be cutting out the middlemen in some cases and auctioning items directly from eBay.

 Of course, that could also mean stiffer competition, so you have to be creative and know how to find the best deals and resell for the best price.

-Note: The only shipping option MRC offers from eBay is USPS, so you’ll probably want to follow their tips to ensure your mail is deliverable.
+Note: The only shipping option MRC offers from eBay is USPS, so you’ll probably want to follow its tips to ensure your mail is deliverable.